MazeFX/C42_API_proxy_challenge/README.md

 And now the first step: Write a test, obey the testing goat!

+05-10-2016: For offline testing of the request towards the C42 REST API I will use the *unittest.mock* module.
+I have no experience yet with this testing module and trying to find a way to wrap my head around this Magicmock object.
+Found some examples but there is not really much that I can find that gives a good handle for testing external requests.

 ### Personal thoughts
 I am very excited about doing this challenge.
 It's my first piece of coding based on a 'real' type of assigment.
 I'm already having a sence of drive to accomplish the challenge.
 I have a few concerns though, will my code quality be good enough?
 Will it matter that things will take a bit longer to accomplish since I don't have that much of spare time.
 Will my code work in the end?
 I had my fair share of problems with working in different environments already and since my windows laptop desided to die on me only 2 weeks ago I'm having trouble setting up a new environment on my old desktop pc at such short notice.
 Also will it work if someone else tries to use it?